telerik/kendo-ui-core/docs/controls/editors/combobox/virtualization.md

 ## The valueMapper Function

+> Since **Kendo UI R3 2016** the valueMapper is not mandatory.
+It is required only if the widget has initial value or if the value method is used.

 ### Overview

 The `valueMapper` was introduced because, unlike simple Data and UI virtualization, the ComboBox needs to maintain the selected item and also to display the selected data item based on value alone.
 To display the selected text, the widget needs to retrieve the selected data item which is part of a particular data page that is unknown to you.
-The required information is gathered with the [`valueMapper`](#valuemapper) callback that passes the selected value and requests the corresponding `row` or `dataitem` index of that value.
-From this index you are able to calculate the page number and in this way pre-fetch only that particular page by sending an additional Ajax request.
+The required information is gathered with the [`valueMapper`](#valuemapper) callback that passes the selected value and requests the corresponding `row` index or `dataItem` of that value.

+By default the widget expects the valueMapper to return the corresponding "row" from this index you are able to calculate the page number and in this way pre-fetch only that particular page by sending an additional Ajax request.

+Since **Kendo UI R3 2016** the developer can use the `mapValueTo` option to configure the widget to expect that the valueMapper will return the corresponding "dataItem".
+It will be used by the widget to render the pre-selected values.
+In this scenario the widget will always request first data page which means that when the user opens the widget's list, the list will not be scrolled to the selected value.

-### Sample Case
+### Sample Case `mapValueTo: "index"` (default)

 The `valueMapper` is called when you want to select a data item that is not present in the data source.